starodubtsevconsulting/confs/nodejs/README.md

 # Node.js setup

 Installs Node.js from official tarballs into your home directory.
+The default major can be controlled via `v_matrix.json` in the repo root.

 What it gives you:
 - Node.js 22.x in `~/node/22`
+- latest Node.js major in `~/node/latest`
-- `~/node/current` symlink to the latest installed 22.x
+- `~/node/current` symlink to the installed 22.x
-- `switch.sh` to switch between installed versions
+- `~/node/switch.sh` (or `node-switch`) to switch between installed versions

 Run: